• Facebook

 You can plan on serving about 3/4 pound of ham per person for a bone-in ham, or 1/2 pound of ham for a boneless ham.
 If you’d like a lot of leftovers at the end of your meal, you can increase this amount to 1 pound of ham per person.

 The majority of hams are already cooked, all you’re actually doing is warming your ham through to the proper food safe temperature.
-A ham is ready to eat when a thermometer inserted into the thickest part of the ham reads at least 145 degrees F. Be sure that the thermometer does not touch the bone, as this can lead to an inaccurate reading.
+A ham is ready to eat when a meat thermometer inserted into the thickest part of the ham reads at least 145 degrees F. Be sure that the thermometer does not touch the bone, as this can lead to an inaccurate reading.

 • Juice: Instead of honey, try using 1/2 cup of apple cider, pineapple juice, cranberry juice or orange juice.